 The hidden costs of each hire

-When someone says "we pay our account manager $60,000," that is the salary — not the cost.
-The real cost is salary plus payroll taxes, plus health insurance premiums, plus retirement contributions, plus the overhead of the desk, laptop, software, and utilities they consume.
-For most US employers, the fully-loaded cost is 1.25×–1.45× the salary.
-A $60,000 hire typically costs $75,000–$87,000 per year.
+When someone says "we pay our account manager $60,000," that's the salary — not the cost.
+The real cost is salary plus payroll taxes, plus health insurance premiums, plus retirement contributions, plus overhead of the desk, laptop, software, and utilities they consume.
+For most US employers, fully-loaded cost is 1.25×–1.45× salary.
+A $60,000 hire typically costs $75,000–$87,000/year all-in.

 Payroll taxes: the non-negotiable 7.65%+

-Employers owe 6.2% Social Security tax on the first $168,600 of wages (2024 cap) and 1.45% Medicare tax on all wages — total 7.65% baseline.
-State unemployment tax (SUTA) adds 0.5–6% depending on your state and experience rating.
-Federal unemployment (FUTA) is effectively 0.6% on the first $7,000 per employee.
+Employers owe 6.2% Social Security on the first $168,600 of wages (2024 cap) and 1.45% Medicare on all wages — total 7.65% baseline.
+State Unemployment (SUTA) adds 0.5–6% depending on state and experience rating.
+Federal Unemployment (FUTA) is effectively 0.6% on the first $7,000 per employee.
 Workers' comp varies by industry but runs 0.5–3% of payroll for most businesses.

 Health insurance: the biggest benefit cost